~Updated October 2017

 "She left properties to all.
 Since I had very little connection with the Japanese language, she left in her will that I spend some time in Japan to learn the language and culture of the land of my ancestors," explained Omata.
 "I could not truthfully say that she aided only the Japanese people because she helped all nationalities.
 She was an unusual lady in that she was a wealthy woman but gave all her money for causes that she believed in."

-Two years before her death in 1930, she wrote to her cousin, Sarah Bixby Smith, "Since I have been a social outcast, clubs, like churches, are not in my sphere.
+Two years before her death, Fanny Bixby wrote to her cousin, Sarah Bixby Smith, about how her early activism changed her life, "Since I have been a social outcast, clubs, like churches, are not in my sphere.
 I have three lines of work, bringing up my foster children, helping my neighbors (mostly Japanese farmers) and banging my head against the stone wall of militarism and conservatism that hems me in."

 © All rights reserved.
 No part of the Historic Wintersburg blog may be reproduced or duplicated without prior written permission from the author and publisher, M. Adams Urashima.